andyholst/architecture-styles-patterns/service/README.md

 # EJB Service (proxy) pattern

 ## Intent
-Obtain a proxy reference to an EJB service,
+Obtain a proxy reference to an EJB service.
+Demonstrating how to use and test EJB services.

 ![alt text](./doc/views/restTimeService.png "EJB Service")